humanapp/arcade-ios/README.md

 # MakeCode Arcade player for iOS

-Here is a basic demo of how to package a shared [MakeCode Arcade](https://arcade.makecode.com) game into a native app for iOS.
+This is a simple demo of how to package a shared [MakeCode Arcade](https://arcade.makecode.com) game into a native app for iOS.

 ![screenshot](./public/screenshot.png)